FirelyTeam/firely-docs/mappingengine/transformsetup/mappingfile.rst

 The FHIR Mapper operates on a StructureMap resource, so let's convert the mapping file to a `StructureMap <https://www.hl7.org/fhir/structuremap.html>`_ resource and upload to our Vonk.

 1. ``POST http(s)://<vonk-endpoint>/$convert`` with the body as your mapping file and the ``Content-Type`` header set to ``text/fhir-mapping;charset=utf-8`` to convert your mapping file to a StructureMap.
 The operation parses your mapping file to check it is valid.
-You will receive an OperationOutcome if an syntax error is encountered inclduing a hint on how to fix it.
+You will receive an OperationOutcome if an syntax error is encountered, including a hint on how to fix it.

   1.1.
 In our example, ``POST http://localhost:4080/$convert`` with `our sample map <https://simplifier.net/fhirmapper/FHIRMapperTutorial/~overview>`_ as the body.